QKVQA: Question-Focused Filtering for Knowledge-based VQA: Abstract

 \section{Abstract}

-Knowledge-based Visual Question Answering (KB-VQA) aims to answer questions by integrating images with external knowledge.
-Effective knowledge filtering is crucial for improving accuracy.
-Typical filtering methods use similarity metrics to locate relevant article sections from one article, leading to information selection errors at the article and intra-article levels.
-Although recent explorations of Multimodal Large Language Model (MLLM)-based filtering methods demonstrate superior semantic understanding and cross-article filtering capabilities, their high computational cost limits practical application.
-To address these issues, this paper proposes a question-focused filtering method.
-This approach can perform question-focused, cross-article filtering, efficiently obtaining high-quality filtered knowledge while keeping computational costs comparable to typical methods.
-Specifically, we design a trainable Question-Focused Filter (QFF) and a Chunk-based Dynamic Multi-Article Selection (CDA) module, which collectively alleviate information selection errors at both the article and intra-article levels.
-Experiments show that our method outperforms current state-of-the-art models by 4.9\% on E-VQA and 3.8\% on InfoSeek, validating its effectiveness.
-The code is publicly available at: \url{https://github.com/leaffeall/QKVQA}.
+Visual Question Answering (VQA) is the task of answering questions based on image content.
+Building upon this, Knowledge-Based VQA (KB-VQA) requires models to answer questions that depend on external knowledge beyond the visual content of an image.
+In such settings, effective knowledge filtering is essential for achieving high question answering accuracy.
+Typical filtering methods suffer from two issues: they fail to focus on parts relevant to the question during candidate section encoding, and they use similarity metrics to locate a section from a single article, resulting in information limitation.
+To address these issues, this paper proposes a question-focused, cross-article filtering method.
+Specifically, we design a trainable Question-Focused Filter (QFF) and a Chunk-based Dynamic Cross-Article Selection module (CDA).
+This approach maintains inference time comparable to the optimal method with the shorter context length, efficiently obtaining high-quality filtered knowledge.
+The accuracy outperforms current state-of-the-art methods by 3.2 and 2.2 percentage points on Encyclopedic-VQA and InfoSeek, respectively.
+The code is publicly available at: https://anonymous.4open.science/r/QKVQA.